EiffelWebFramework/EWF/Writing-the-handlers.md

 HTTP/1.1 supports streaming responses (and providing you have configured your server to use a proxy server in WSF_PROXY_USE_POLICY, this framework guarantees you have an HTTP/1.1 client to deal with).
 It is up to you whether or not you choose to make use of it.
 If so, then you have to serve the response one chunk at a time (but you could generate it all at once, and slice it up as you go).
 In this routine you just say whether or not you will be doing this.
 So the framework n=knows which other routines to call.
 Currently we only support chunking for GET or HEAD routines.
 This might change in the future, so if you intend to return True, you should call req.is_get_head_request_method.
+Note that currently this framework does not support writing a trailer.

 ### includes_response_entity